Good prioritization is very often the difference between success and failure.

 Getting to this point is the toughest part for a lot of people.
-Making the decision to lead with data rather than gut-feeling is the first step on the road to effective prioritization.
+Deciding to lead with data rather than a gut feeling is the first step on the road to effective prioritization.

-If you want to get the maximum benefit from your prioritization process and also avoid expensive mistakes, you need to consider executing your prioritization process on a regular basis.
+If you want to get the maximum benefit from your prioritization process and avoid expensive mistakes, you need to consider executing your prioritization process regularly.

-There is no 'one size fits all' formula for how often you should review the process.
+There is no "one size fits all" formula for how often you should review the process.
 This comes down to the nature of your business, factors that can influence the process, and of course, the project in question.
-Make sure that you invite the right collaborators and stakeholders to take part in your prioritization sessions and agree on subsequent check-ins to evaluate and optimize the process.
-Not only is their insight extremely valuable, it promotes accountability and buy-in when it comes to executing your goals later on.
+Invite the right collaborators and stakeholders to participate in your prioritization sessions and agree on subsequent check-ins to evaluate and optimize the process.
+Not only is their insight extremely valuable, but it also promotes accountability and buy-in when it comes to executing your goals later on.